Introduction

 How do I opt in to MIPS?

 MIPS-eligible clinicians or groups who exceed one or two of the low-volume threshold criteria—but not all three—are permitted to opt in to the MIPS program.
-To do so, eligible clinicians and groups must log into their account on the Quality Payment Program website and manually mark a selection indicating that they wish to opt in.
+To do so, eligible clinicians and groups must log into their accounts on the Quality Payment Program website and manually mark a selection indicating that they wish to opt in.
 Please note that if you do not meet or exceed any of the low-volume threshold criteria, then you may not opt in to MIPS as an individual.

 What is voluntary reporting?